 Public Safety Personnel

-LAGERS employers in 3rd class counties have the option to classify EMS personnel, Emergency Telecommunicators, and Jailors as Public Safety Personnel for purposes of determining an age 55 normal retirement in LAGERS.
+LAGERS employers have the option to classify EMS personnel, Emergency Telecommunicators, and Jailors as Public Safety Personnel for purposes of determining an age 55 normal retirement in LAGERS.
 Each employer must elect to cover their public safety personnel under this option.
 If your employer has not adopted this provision, EMS personnel, Emergency Telecommunicators, and Jailors are considered General Employees.

 Rule of 80 is an alternate retirement option selected by your employer to provide an unreduced early retirement.
 If your employer has the Rule of 80, you’re able to retire early when your age plus your service equals 80.